Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 In Japan

-And not only in Japan, but everywhere in the East, you must be prepared for one of the main traditions of the peoples of the East - to immediately take off your shoes.
-In Japan, you will be offered slippers to cover the distance between the front door and the living room, where you will again have to remove your slippers before stepping onto the tatami (reed mat).
-Of course, you need to make sure that your socks are spotlessly clean.
-And when leaving the living room, be careful not to put on other people's slippers.
+And not only in Japan, but everywhere in the east, you must be prepared for one of the main traditions of the peoples of the east - immediately take off your shoes.
+In Japan, you will be offered slippers to bridge the distance between the front door and the living room, where you will again have to remove the slippers before stepping onto the tatami (reed mat).
+Of course, you need to make sure your socks are spotlessly clean.
+And when leaving the living room, be careful not to put on someone else’s slippers.

 China or Japan

-The chopsticks should be leaning against the dish and lifted up two-thirds.
-You should never put writing on sticks like a spear, cross them with each other on a plate, fold them different sides dishes, pointing at people with chopsticks, using chopsticks to pull your food closer, or worst of all, sticking them into rice.
-This is exactly what the Japanese do at funerals, leaving rice with sticks vertically stuck in it near the deceased.
-The traditions of the people of Japan do not allow a frivolous attitude towards death.
+The chopsticks should be leaning against the dish and raised two-thirds up.
+You should never put food on sticks like a spear, cross them over each other on a plate, stack them different sides dishes, pointing chopsticks at people, using chopsticks to pull the dish closer to yourself, or worst of all, sticking them into the rice.
+This is exactly what the Japanese do at funerals, leaving rice with chopsticks stuck vertically into it near the deceased.
+The traditions of the Japanese people do not allow a frivolous attitude towards death.

 Thailand

-In those countries where the majority of the population professes Buddhism, the head of a person is considered a sacred repository of the soul, and touching it is considered a serious insult even for a baby.
-Another well-known gesture in the tradition of these peoples - pointing at some object with a finger - this is considered rude in Malaysia, for this purpose the Malaysians use clenched fist with a protruding thumb indicating the direction.
-The Filipinos are even more restrained and modest in pointing out an object or direction of movement, they are more likely to indicate the direction to you with the movement of their lips or eyes.
+In countries where the majority of the population professes Buddhism, the human head is considered the sacred repository of the soul, and touching it is considered a serious offense even for a baby.
+Another well-known gesture in the tradition of these peoples is pointing at some object with a finger - this is considered rude in Malaysia; for this purpose, Malaysians use clenched fist with thumb extended to indicate direction.
+Filipinos are even more restrained and modest in indicating an object or direction of movement, they are more likely to show you the direction with a movement of their lips or eyes.

 Funny wedding traditions of the peoples of the world

-The wedding tradition of some regions may also seem unusual and even funny to us.
+The wedding tradition of some areas may also seem unusual and even funny to us.
 India.
-The fact is that there are places in India (for example, the state of Punjab) where there is a ban on a third marriage.
-You can choose a wife twice, four times is also not forbidden, but three times you can’t.
-However, the prohibition applies only to marriage with a living person, and therefore those men who did not limit themselves to a second marriage marry ... a tree.
+The fact is that there are places in India (for example, the state of Punjab) where there is a ban on third marriage.
+You can choose a wife twice, four times is also not forbidden, but three times is absolutely not prohibited.
+However, the ban applies only to marriage with a living person, and therefore those men who did not limit themselves to a second marriage marry... a tree.
 Yes, on an ordinary tree, but with all the necessary ceremonies and honors (maybe, perhaps, a little more modestly).
-After the wedding celebration is completed, the guests help the happy groom to be "widowed" by simply cutting down this very tree.
-And now there are no obstacles to the third marriage!
+After the wedding celebration is completed, the guests help the happy groom become a widow by simply cutting down this very tree.
+And now there are no obstacles to a third marriage!

-A similar custom is used when the younger brother decides to marry before the elder does.
-In this situation, the older brother chooses a tree as his wife, and then just as easily frees himself from the bonds of marriage.
+A similar custom is used in cases where the younger brother decides to marry before the older one does.
+In this situation, the elder brother chooses a tree as his wife, and then just as easily frees himself from the marriage ties.

-IN Greece the young wife is not at all afraid to seem incompetent, stepping on her husband's foot during the dance.
+IN Greece the young wife is not at all afraid of appearing clumsy by stepping on her husband’s foot while dancing.
 On the contrary, this is exactly what she tries to do throughout the holiday.
 If the newlywed succeeds in this maneuver, it is believed that she has every chance of becoming the head of the family.

-And in Greece, children appear on their wedding night.
+And in Greece, children are born on their wedding night.
 No kidding!
-There is a custom - in order for everything to be safe in the family, it is necessary to put children into their bed before the newlyweds.
-Let them run, jump on the bed - and then the young people will definitely have everything right.
+There is a custom - in order for everything to be safe in the family, it is necessary to let the children into their bed before the newlyweds.
+Let them run and jump on the bed - and then everything will definitely work out as it should for the young people.

-IN Kenya it is customary to dress up an accomplished husband in women's clothing in which a man must walk for at least a month.
-It is believed that in this way the husband will be able to fully experience the complex and difficult female lot and with more love treat his young wife in the future.
-By the way, this wedding custom observed in Kenya quite strictly and no one objects.
-Especially the wife, who takes a photo of her husband with pleasure and saves the resulting photos in a family album.
+IN Kenya It is customary to dress up an established husband in women's clothing, in which a man must walk for at least a month.
+It is believed that in this way the husband will be able to fully experience the complex and difficult share of a woman and with more love treat his young wife in the future.
+By the way, this wedding custom observed quite strictly in Kenya and no one objects.
+Especially the wife, who happily takes photos of her husband and saves the resulting photos in the family album.

-IN Norway Since ancient times, the bride's porridge has been an obligatory treat of a wedding celebration - it was prepared from wheat with cream.
-Kasha was served after the bride took off her wedding attire and changed into a suit. married woman.
-Many jokes and amusements have always been associated with porridge in Norway, a boiler with it could even be stolen and demanded a ransom.
+IN Norway Since ancient times, a mandatory treat for a wedding celebration has been bride’s porridge - made from wheat with cream.
+The porridge was served after the bride took off her wedding attire and changed into a suit married woman.
+There have always been a lot of jokes and fun associated with porridge in Norway; a cauldron with it could even be stolen and demanded a ransom.

-IN Central Nigeria marriageable girls are placed in separate fattening huts.
-Only their mothers are allowed to visit them, who for many months, or even a whole year (depending on success) bring their daughters a huge amount of flour food so that they get fat.
-Fullness in their tribe is highly valued and is a guarantee of a successful marriage.
+IN Central Nigeria girls of marriageable age are placed in separate huts for fattening.
+Only their mothers are allowed to visit them, who for many months, or even a whole year (depending on their success), bring their daughters a huge amount of flour food so that they get fat.
+Completeness is highly valued in their tribe and is a guarantee of a successful marriage.

 India

 Let's start with a greeting.
 You can say hello by simply shaking hands, as we are used to.
 But there are some subtleties.
-It is considered bad manners to shake hands with someone you have never met before.
-In addition, women should not shake hands with Indians, as this may be considered an insult.
-The most respectful greeting among Indians is namaste - these are joined palms at chest level.
+It is considered bad form to shake hands with someone you have not met before.
+In addition, women should not shake hands with Hindus, as this may be considered an insult.
+The most respectful greeting among Indians is namaste, which involves joining your palms at chest level.

-When meeting a Hindu, one must remember that their names consist of several parts.
-Worth it at first given name, then the name of his father, then the name of the caste in which he belongs and the name of the locality of his residence.
+When meeting a Hindu, you need to remember that their names consist of several parts.
+It's worth it first given name, then the name of his father, then the name of the caste to which he belongs and the name of the locality of his residence.
 For women, the name contains her own name and the name of her spouse.

-When saying goodbye, Indians raise their palms and wave only their fingers.
-We also sometimes use a similar gesture, only in India they say goodbye to a girl like that.
-If you say goodbye to a man - just raise your palm.
+When saying goodbye, Indians raise their palm and wave only their fingers.
+We also sometimes use a similar gesture, only in India this is how one says goodbye to a girl.
+If you say goodbye to a man, just raise your palm.

 The following gestures should not be used:

-* just like with us, it is considered impolite to point somewhere with the index finger;
+* just like with us, it is considered impolite to point somewhere with your index finger;

-* Don't wink at a pretty girl.
+* you shouldn't wink at a pretty girl.
 This gesture is indecent and speaks of a specific proposal.
-If a man needs a representative of an ancient profession, he must point his index finger at the nostril;
+If a man needs a representative of the most ancient profession, he must point to the nostril with his index finger;

-* No need to snap your fingers to get someone's attention.
-This is taken as a challenge;
+* you don't need to snap your fingers to get someone's attention.
+This is perceived as a challenge;

-* vibration with fingers clenched into a bundle - a sign to the interlocutor that he is afraid;
+* vibrating with fingers clenched into a bun - a sign to the interlocutor that he is afraid;

-*double clapping is a hint of a different orientation.
+* double clapping of palms is a hint of a different orientation.

 IN India exists animal cult.
-Some representatives of the animal world are elevated to the rank of sacred.
+Some representatives of the animal world have been elevated to the rank of sacred.
 Temples are built especially for monkeys.
-For example, famous Palace Winds, where monkeys live in such numbers and are so aggressive that tourists are not even recommended to go there!
-Through the streets settlements pacing other sacred animals - cows.
-They live own life and die a natural death, as they are forbidden to be eaten.
+For example, famous Palace Vetrov, where monkeys live in such numbers and are so aggressive that tourists are not recommended to even go there!
+Along the streets settlements other sacred animals - cows - are walking around.
+They live own life and die a natural death, since they are forbidden to be eaten.

 Another animal is the peacock.
-Live in literally clover - sing their noisy songs everywhere: in temples, on the streets and in the courtyards of private houses.
+Live in literally happily - they sing their noisy songs everywhere: in churches, on the streets and in the courtyards of private houses.

-When visiting the temple, you must take off your shoes at the entrance and enter barefoot.
-It is better to exclude products made of genuine leather from your wardrobe altogether.
+When visiting the temple, you must take off your shoes when entering and enter barefoot.
+It is better to completely exclude products made from genuine leather from your wardrobe.
 This is considered blasphemy.

 Japan

-* When you're giving a gift, it's good to be humble again by saying something like, "I'm sorry it's such a trifle" or "You might not like the gift."
+* When you give a gift, it's good to show modesty again by saying something like, “Sorry it's such a small thing,” or, “You might not like the gift.”

-* When guests arrive, they are sure to be offered some kind of treat.
-Even if the person showed up unexpectedly, he will usually be offered a snack, even if it is just a cup of rice with pickled vegetables and tea.
-If you are invited to a Japanese-style restaurant, unforeseen situations may arise from which the invitee will be happy to help you find a decent way out.
-For example, tell you when and where to take off your shoes.
+* When guests arrive, they are always offered some kind of treat.
+Even if a person shows up unexpectedly, he will usually be offered a snack, even if it is just a cup of rice with pickled vegetables and tea.
+If you are invited to a Japanese restaurant, unforeseen situations may arise, from which the inviter will be happy to help you find a decent way out.
+For example, he will tell you when and where to take off your shoes.

-It is not necessary to sit in the Japanese manner with your legs tucked under you.
-Most Japanese, as well as Europeans, quickly get tired of this.
-Men are allowed to cross their legs, while women are subject to more stringent requirements: they must sit with their legs tucked under them, or, for convenience, moving them to one side.
-Sometimes a guest may be offered a low chair with a back.
-Stretching your legs forward is not accepted.
+It is not at all necessary to sit in the Japanese manner, with your legs tucked under you.
+Most Japanese, like Europeans, quickly get tired of this.
+Men are allowed to cross their legs, but women are subject to stricter requirements: they must sit with their legs tucked under them, or, for convenience, moved to the side.
+Sometimes a guest may be offered a low chair with a backrest.
+It is not customary to stretch your legs forward.

-* When you are offered a drink, you need to raise the glass and wait until it is filled.
-It is recommended to render a return service to your neighbors.
+* When you are offered a drink, you need to lift the glass and wait until it is filled.
+It is recommended to return the favor to your neighbors.

-* In both a Japanese home and a conference room, the place of honor is usually located further away from the door next to the tokonoma (wall niche with a scroll and other decorations).
-A guest may, out of modesty, refuse to take a seat of honor.
-Even if this causes a slight hitch, it is better to do so that later you will not be spoken of as an indiscreet person.
-Before you sit down, you have to wait until the guest of honor sits down.
-If he is delayed, then everyone rises upon his arrival.
+* In both the Japanese home and the meeting room, the place of honor is usually located away from the door next to the tokonoma (a wall niche containing a scroll and other decorations).
+A guest may, out of modesty, refuse to sit in a place of honor.
+Even if this causes a slight hesitation, it is better to act in such a way that later they will not talk about you as an immodest person.
+Before sitting down, you must wait until the guest of honor is seated.
+If he is delayed, then everyone gets up upon his arrival.

-* Before the start of the meal, an oshibori is served - a hot, damp towel, they wipe their face and hands.
-Meals begin with the word "Itadakimas!" and bow slightly, this is said by everyone who sits at the table and takes part in the meal.
-This word has many meanings, in this case it means: "I'm starting to eat with your permission!".
-The first to start the meal is the host or the one who, say, invites you to a restaurant.
+* Before starting the meal, oshibori is served - a hot, damp towel; they wipe the face and hands with it.
+They start the meal with the word “Itadakimas!” and bow slightly, everyone who sits at the table and takes part in the meal says this.
+This word has many meanings, in this case it means: “I’m starting to eat with your permission!”
+The first to start the meal is the owner or the one who, say, invites you to a restaurant.
 As a rule, soup and rice are served first.
 Rice is generally served with all dishes.
-If you need to rearrange cups or plates yourself, use both hands to rearrange them.
+If you need to rearrange cups or plates yourself, rearrange them with both hands.

 Vietnam

-The Vietnamese never make eye contact when talking.
+Vietnamese people never make eye contact when speaking.
 Perhaps because of their inherent shyness.
-But main reason in that, following tradition, they do not look into the eyes of those who are respected or of higher rank.
+But main reason is that, following tradition, they do not look into the eyes of those they respect or those of higher rank.

-Vietnamese smiles can often cause foreigners to misunderstand and even lead to embarrassing situations.
-The point is that in many Eastern countries a smile is also a sign of grief, anxiety or awkwardness.
-Smiling in Vietnam is often an expression of politeness, but it can also be a sign of skepticism, misunderstanding, or rejection of a misjudgment.
+The smiles of Vietnamese people can often cause misunderstanding among foreigners and even lead to awkward situations.
+The fact is that in many eastern countries a smile is also a sign of sorrow, anxiety or awkwardness.
+Smiling in Vietnam is often an expression of politeness, but it can also be a sign of skepticism, misunderstanding or failure to recognize a wrong judgment.

 Loud arguments and heated discussions are frowned upon and are rare among the Vietnamese.
-Well-educated Vietnamese are well-trained in terms of self-discipline as well.
+Well-educated Vietnamese are also well-trained in terms of self-discipline.
 Therefore, the loud voices of Europeans are often perceived with disapproval.

-In a conversation, the Vietnamese very rarely go straight to the goal.
-To do so is to show a lack of tact and delicacy.
-Straightforwardness is highly valued in the Western world, but not in Vietnam.
-The Vietnamese do not like to say "no" and often answer "yes" when the answer should be no.
+In conversation, Vietnamese very rarely go straight to the goal.
+To do this is to show a lack of tact and delicacy.
+Directness is highly valued in the Western world, but not in Vietnam.
+Vietnamese people do not like to say “no” and often answer “yes” when the answer should be negative.

-IN Everyday life Vietnamese have many different taboos.
+IN Everyday life Vietnamese people have many different taboos.
 For example, the following:

-* Do not praise a newborn baby as evil spirits nearby and may steal a child because of its value.
+* Do not praise a newborn baby because evil spirits nearby and may steal the child because of its value.

-* Going to work or on business, avoid seeing the first woman.
+* When going to work or on business, avoid seeing a woman first.
 If the first thing you see when you walk out the door is a woman, go back and postpone the event.

-* Mirrors are often hung on the front doors from the outside.
-If the dragon wants to get into the house, he will see his own reflection and think that there is already another dragon there.
+* Outside mirrors are often hung on entrance doors.
+If a dragon wants to get into a house, it will see its reflection and think that there is already another dragon there.

-* Do not put one bowl of rice and one pair of chopsticks on the table.
-Be sure to put at least two.
-One bowl is for the dead.
+* You cannot place one bowl of rice and one pair of chopsticks on the table.
+Be sure to order for at least two.
+One cup is for the dead.

-* Don't let your chopsticks touch other chopsticks and don't make noise with them unnecessarily.
+* Don't let your chopsticks touch other chopsticks or make noise with them unnecessarily.
 Don't leave chopsticks in your food.

 * Never buy one pillow and one mattress, always buy two. * Do not use your relatives' towels.

-* Do not flip musical instruments and do not tap both sides of the drum at the same time.
+*Do not turn over musical instruments and do not tap on both sides of the drum at the same time.

-* In a restaurant with a Vietnamese, it is not customary to pay "in half".
+* In a restaurant with a Vietnamese, it is not customary to pay “half”.
 Let him pay, or pay the bill yourself.
 The person of higher rank always pays.

-* Educated people and all who are not peasants do not engage in manual labor.
-To do so is to take away a job from a poor peasant and is considered unworthy.
+* Educated people and everyone who is not a peasant does not engage in manual labor.
+To do this is to take away a job from a poor peasant and is considered undignified.

 Thailand

 The head of any person in Thailand, regardless of age, gender and social status, is considered sacred.
-According to centuries-old Thai belief, the spirit of a person who guards his life is located in the head.
-Therefore, stroking the head, ruffling the hair, or simply touching the head of a person is perceived as a real insult.
+According to centuries-old Thai belief, the spirit of a person, which protects his life, is located in the head.
+Therefore, stroking a person’s head, ruffling his hair, or simply touching a person’s head is perceived as a real insult.

-In principle, Thai women should not be touched without their consent, since most of them hold conservative views, and may also take this gesture as an insult.
+Thai women should generally not be touched without their consent, as most of them have conservative views and may also perceive this gesture as an insult.

-You should not point at anything, and even more so at someone with your foot, the lower part of the body, which is considered “despicable” here.
+You should not point at anything, much less at anyone, with your foot or lower body, which is considered “despicable” here.

-For the same reason, in no case should you sit cross-legged with your feet pointing towards the Buddha statue.
-Thais honor every image of him, so beware of climbing or leaning on statues to take pictures.
+For the same reason, you should never sit cross-legged with your feet pointing towards the Buddha statue.
+Thais revere every image of him, so be careful not to climb or lean on the statues to take photos.

-According to the traditions in Thailand, before entering a temple or a Thai dwelling, you should take off your shoes, even if the hosts hospitably assure you that you can keep your shoes on.
+According to traditions in Thailand, before entering a temple or Thai home, you should take off your shoes, even if the owners hospitably assure you that you don’t have to take off your shoes.

-In communication, a restrained, calm, friendly tone and an unchanging smile are welcome.
-Avoid familiarities and raising your voice.
+A restrained, calm, friendly tone and a constant smile are encouraged in communication.
+Avoid familiarity and raising your voice.

-Lunar eclipsesspecial days when the evil spirit Rahukin-chan ("Rahu - eating the moon") eats the moon.
-Sleeping on such a night is not recommended, but you need to go outside and make a lot of noise to drive the bastard away from the home.
-At the same time, good spirits are called for help, which must fight with Rahukin-chan.
-Pregnant women should definitely stick a needle into their shirt to protect the unborn child from harm.
+Lunar eclipsesspecial days, when the evil spirit Rahukin-chan (“Rahu - the Moon-devourer”) eats the moon.
+It is not recommended to sleep on such a night, but you need to go outside and make a lot of noise in order to drive the scoundrel away from your home.
+At the same time, good spirits are called for help, who must fight Rahukin-chan.
+Pregnant women must insert a needle into their shirt to protect their unborn child from harm.

-Fear of falling stars due to the legend of the spirit phiphungtai, who thus tries to return to our world.
+Fear of falling stars due to the legend about the spirit of phi phung tai, which is thus trying to return to our world.
 This spirit collective image all the dead who are trying to return through unborn children.
-Pregnant women should not look at shooting stars and should not even talk about it.
+Pregnant women should not look at shooting stars or even talk about it.

-Wednesday is the worst day when evil spirits come into our world.
-You can’t start business, you can’t travel and even go to the hairdresser.
-Away from major cities on Wednesday, many do not work, so as not to bring trouble.
+Wednesday is the most dangerous day when evil spirits come out into our world.
+You can’t start a business, you can’t travel, or even go to the hairdresser.
+Far from large cities, many people do not work on Wednesday so as not to cause trouble.

-You can't drive nails into your home floor your stomach will hurt.
+Do not drive nails into your home floor, your stomach will hurt.

 Thais don't like owls, considering them harbingers of misfortune.
-Well, if the owl somehow already flew past the dwelling, then only monks can avert trouble, who should be invited into the house and treated well.
+Well, if the owl has somehow already flown past the dwelling, then only monks can avert the misfortune, who should be invited into the house and treated well.

-Sand accidentally found in the house brings good luck.
+Sand accidentally discovered in the house brings good luck.

-You can not play the pipe in the house, it irritates evil spirits.
+You can't play the pipe in the house, this irritates evil spirits.

-Cross the threshold of the house so as not to offend the good spirits.
+You should cross the threshold of the house so as not to offend good spirits.

 Tanzania